 4. Final Interview

-Although the process itself is not too intensive in terms of how many stages you face, you are competing against a huge amount of other applicants and this number is on the rise.
-At each stage it is crucial that you pay attention to instructions and put in the work to show that you are a strong and serious candidate.
+Although the process itself is not too intensive in terms of how many stages you face, you are competing against a huge number of other applicants and this number is on the rise.
+At each stage, it is crucial that you pay attention to instructions and put in the work to show that you are a strong and serious candidate.

 Deloitte Online Application

-Firstly, you will need to make a candidate profile and give in the basic information about you and which area you are applying for.
-Before applying make sure you thoroughly check that you meet the minimum requirements as they can differ slightly depending on what role you are applying for.
-If you are not successful and want to reapply, you will usually have to wait 6-12 months to do so, therefore you want to make sure your application is as strong as it can be the first time around.
+Firstly, you will need to make a candidate profile and provide basic information about yourself and which opening you are applying for.
+Before applying, make sure you thoroughly check whether you meet the minimum requirements.
+They may vary slightly depending on which role you are applying for.
+If you're not successful the first time, you may have to wait six to twelve months before applying again, therefore make sure you write a strong application the first time around.

 - Achievement of goals